shadowlockgh/licentia/guides/Controller_guide.md

 <img src="/images/guides_images/controller_guide/1_enable_controller_mods.png" alt="List of controller mods" style="width:90%; height:auto;">

+Here's a **brief description** of these mods:
-**Auto Input Switch** allows you to freely move between keyboard and the controller.
-Handy in many cases especially using OStim controls.
+- **Auto Input Switch** allows you to freely move between keyboard and the controller.
+Handy in many cases especially using `OStim` controls.

-**The Ultimate Control Scheme** (TUCS) maps the controller to functions.
-Look at the mod page for more info.
+- **The Ultimate Control Scheme** (or `TUCS`) maps the controller to functions.
+Look at the mod's page for more info.

-**Essential Favorites** prevents favorited items from being sold, crafted, disarmed, disenchanted, or dropped.
-Not really a controller mod but handy.
+- **Essential Favorites** prevents favorite items from being sold, crafted, disarmed, disenchanted, or dropped.
+Not _really_ a controller mod but handy.

-**Favorite Misc Items** allows you to favorite books/soul gems/keys and other misc items.
-Not really a controller mod but handy.
+- **Favorite Misc Items** allows you to favorite books/soul gems/keys and other misc items.
+Also not really a controller mod, but again - handy!

-**Serios Hotkeys** allows players to map hotkeys or use the vanilla hotkeys to equip weapons, shields, shouts, and spells in the right hand, left hand, and shout/power slots.
-It enables 8 Hotkeys on the controller.
-Explained in TUCS
+- **Serio's Cycle Hotkeys** allows players to map hotkeys or use the vanilla hotkeys to equip weapons, shields, shouts, and spells in the right hand, left hand, and shout/power slots.
+It enables **8** Hotkeys on the controller.
+Explained at [TUCS modpage](https://www.nexusmods.com/skyrimspecialedition/mods/29381).

 ## Step 2.
 Enable Controller in Skyrim